ajgates42/alexandergates/content/authors/gates/_index.md

   url: "https://www.northeastern.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include network science and computational social science.
+bio: I am a network scientist with a passion for uncovering how interconnectedness shapes our lives.

 interests:
 - Network Science
+- Science of Science
 - Computational Social Science
-- Information processing
+- Information and Control in Complex Systems

 education:
   courses: